paul1029-ife/Todo-App/README.md

-Here's a README text for your Todo App with Joke Generation functionality:

----

 # Todo List & Joke Generator App

 This is a simple **Todo List** app built with **React** that allows users to manage their tasks by adding, editing, and deleting items.
 The app also has a feature to generate random dad jokes from an external API.